martinra/facileLLM.nvim/README.md

 The implementation must be a string identifying one of the available model implementations, or a structure with a `create` and a `preview` function.
-Details on this are currently only available in the source code.
+Details on the latter are currently only available in the source code.
+The accepted strings are `OpenAI API` and `Replicate MistralAI`.

 The field `opts` is forwarded to both the `create` and the `preview` functions and depends on the model implementation.
+In the example configuration, the API key is retrieved through the Linux password manager `pass`.
+In general, `get_api_key` is a function that returns the API key as a string.
+This includes the (strongly dicouraged) possibility to hardcode it in the configuration as a return value.

 The field `conversation` can be an intial conversation or the name of a conversation that is made available through the `conversations` or